mlrun/mlrun/docs/runtimes/image-build.md

 ```

 ### Extra arguments
-it is also possible to pass custom arguments and flags to Kaniko.
+It is also possible to pass custom arguments and flags to Kaniko.
-The extra_args parameter can be utilized in the build_image, build_function, or during the deployment of the function.
+The `extra_args` parameter can be utilized in the `build_image`, `build_function`, or during the deployment of the function.
 It provides a way to fine-tune the Kaniko build process according to your specific needs.

 You can provide the extra_args as a string in the format of a CLI command line, just as you would when using Kaniko directly,